ts-pro/vue-eternal-loading/docs/guide/reset-state.md

 # Reset state

-Sometimes it's important to reset **vue-eternal-loading** state and `isFirstLoad` to their defaults.
-For example, when you try to implement filters on your site, and you want to reset pagination if some of your filters has been changed.
-You can reset component whenever you want, but let's write special reset button to see how it can be implemented.
+Sometimes it is important to reset the state of **vue-eternal-loading** and the `isFirstLoad` flag to their defaults.
+For instance, when implementing filters on your website, you may want to reset the pagination if any of the filters have been changed.
+You have the flexibility to reset the component whenever needed, and we can implement a special reset button to demonstrate how it can be done.

-To be able to reset component you must pass `isInitial` prop via `v-model` initialized with `true`.
-When `load` prop will be called, `isInitial` prop will be changed to `false` automatically.
-If you change this prop to `true` again, it will reset your component to the initial state.
+To enable the reset functionality, you need to pass an `isInitial` prop via `v-model` and initialize it with a value of `true`.
+When the `load` prop is called, the `isInitial` prop will be automatically changed to `false`.
+If you set the isInitial prop back to true, it will reset the component to its initial state.

+By managing the value of the `isInitial` prop, you can control the reset behavior of the component and trigger a reset whenever necessary.

 ```html
 <button @click="reset">Reset</button>